dfelinto/blender-manual/manual/grease_pencil/modifiers/color/tint.rst

          Defines the tint color for mixing with the original color.
    Gradient
       Color Ramp
-         Defines the tint gradient color for mixing with the original vertex color.
+         Defines the tint gradient color for mixing with the original color.
          For controls see :ref:`ui-color-ramp-widget`.
       Object
          A :ref:`ui-data-id` to select an object (usually an empty),